As climate threats drive migration, Indian women find opportunities

 That has helped them rebuild their home to make it safer, save to send their daughter to school, and avoid falling into debt to moneylenders, as they once did.

-“Though until now I hand over my entire earnings to my husband, one thing I insisted is that my daughter, 12, must have private tution so she does well in studies,” Das said.
+“Though until now I hand over my entire earnings to my husband, one thing I insisted is that my daughter, 12, must have private tuition so she does well in studies,” Das said.

 “I want her to be a police officer.
 She will stand head held high alongside big people,” the 31-year-old told the Thomson Reuters Foundation, on a holiday visit back to the Sundarbans.